This information pertains only to High School Students.

 - Find your course on our High School Course Listing.

-- Review course requirements on this page to see if you are eligible.
+- Review tuition price and course requirements on this page to see if you are eligible.

 - Review Rights and Responsibilities carefully before registering.